drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L04/slides.md

 ## Database Schemas

 A database schema is the skeleton structure that represents the logical view of the entire database.
 It defines how data is organized and how relationships between data are handled.

 <div class = "col-wrapper">
 <div class="c1" style = "width: 50%">

 A schema optimized for OLTP (e.g. normalized) will not perform well for OLAP workloads which are read-heavy.

-Normalized schemas are designed to minimize redundancy and ensure data integrity, but they can lead to complex queries that require multiple joins, which can be slow for analytical workloads.
+This is because OLTP scemas can lead to complex queries that require multiple joins, which can be slow for analytical workloads.

 </div>
 <div class="c2" style = "width: 50%">